data-preservation-programs/slingshot/README.md

 * The node is reachable (can respond to a query-ask network request)
 * The node has power available.

-In addition, we recommend miners set their prices near 1 TiB/FIL to be competitive in the ecosystem.
+In addition, we recommend miners set their prices near 1 FIL/TiB/ mo to be competitive in the ecosystem.